Implementation guide

 2.6 Information and records must be maintained through systems and service transitions by strategies and processes specifically designed to support business continuity and accountability

-This new requirement makes the standard’s focus more explicit to include both physical and digital information and records.
+This requirement makes the Standard’s focus more explicit to include both physical and digital information and records.

-This requirement ensures that information and records are managed appropriately through system migrations and service transitions.
-Two examples are upgrades of systems and services offered in cloud environments.
+Your organisation must ensure that information and records are managed appropriately through system migrations and service transitions — including upgrades of systems and services offered in cloud environments.

-An organisation must have documented migration strategies, and appropriate planning and testing processes.
-These must ensure that information and records are not “left behind” or disposed of unlawfully.
+You must have documented migration strategies and appropriate planning and testing processes.
+These must ensure information and records are not ‘left behind’ or disposed of unlawfully.

-An organisation must use a managed process to migrate information and records and associated metadata from one system to another.
-The process must be managed to deliver records that are accessible, reliable and trustworthy.
+You must use a managed process to migrate information and records and associated metadata from one system to another.
+The process must be managed to deliver information and records that are accessible, reliable and trustworthy.
 Maintaining appropriate system documentation will help to make migration strategies successful.

-An organisation must use migration and decommissioning processes that ensure that information and records are kept for as long as needed for business, legal requirements (including in line with authorised disposal authorities), and government, and community expectations.
+You must use migration and decommissioning processes that ensure information and records are kept for as long as needed for business, legal requirements (including in line with authorised disposal authorities), and government and community expectations.

-This requirement builds on Minimum Compliance Requirement 2.2 and Minimum Compliance Requirement 2.5.
-They require that information and records that are high-risk, high-value, or both, are supported and migrated appropriately.
+This requirement builds on requirements 2.2 and 2.5.
+These require that information and records that are high-risk, high-value, and/or of long-term value, are supported and migrated appropriately.

-The portability of information and records and associated metadata must be assessed in outsourced or service arrangements.
-Information and records must not be “left behind” in outsourced arrangements.
-Such arrangements must include provisions for transferring the information and records back to the organisation.
+The portability of information and records and associated metadata must be assessed in any outsourced or service arrangements your organisation has.
+Such arrangements must include provisions for transferring the information and records back to your organisation.

 Key guidance